-A student who is unsure about the acceptability of an article of clothing may ask the Residence Hall Supervisor, Assistant to the Dean of Students - Men, Assistant to the Dean of Students - Women, or Dean of Students.
+A student who is unsure about the acceptability of an article of clothing may ask the Residence Hall Supervisor, the Dean of Students or the Assistant to the Dean of Students.

 If any employee of the University asks a student to change clothes, the student should comply immediately.
 If the student believes the request is unwarranted, he/she should change anyway and then discuss the matter with the Dean of Students.